Slamy/Wiki_MiSTer/Input-devices.md

 Auto fire has 4 speeds.
 To choose the speed, press and keep one of direction on d-pad and then quickly press the button defined as "BUTTON OSD"(for joystick) or "KBD TOGGLE"(for keyboard).

+### Mouse emulation
+Joystick can emulate mouse if required button **"Mouse Emu"** has been defined in default joystick definition (Menu core).
+Hold **"Mouse Emu"** button and **"Alt/M"** direction buttons with **R/L/M.Button** will emulate the mouse functions.
+Also analog joystick **axis 0/1** will be switched to pointer functions regardless of definitions.
+Press **"BUTTON OSD"** while holding **"Mouse Emu"** to toggle mouse emulation permanently.
+In permanent mouse emulation "Mouse Emu" button becomes a **sniper button** (smaller pointer movements).
+Only buttons defined for mouse emulation will be switched.
+Other joystick buttons will continue to act as joystick buttons.
+Thus, if your game pad has many buttons, you can have both mouse and joystick in one game pad at the same time (useful for some games, like Walker on Amiga).

 ### Notes:
 * supported 2 joysticks/game pads (depends on core as well).
 * the joystick/game pad where button was pressed first (after core loading) becomes first joystick.
 * in OSD navigation: first defined button is "select", second(if has) is "cancel", third(if has) is "back".
+* In Menu core, joystick definition has (Alt/M) directions definition which used as alternative direction buttons in all cores in addition to directions defined in particular core.
+Alt/M directions will be switched to mouse functions in mouse emulation mode.
+You can define Alt/M directions and L/R/M.Button to the same buttons/sticks as main directions/buttons - in this case mouse mode will take these buttons for mouse emulation.
+* While defining joystick buttons, you can press "SPACE" key on keyboard to skip the button (make it undefined) if you have not enough buttons or current function/button is not required.
+* Technical info: supported directional mapping of following known analog joy/pad axises: 0/1(val: 0..255), 2/5(val: 0..255), 16/17(val: -1,0,1).
+* Joystick actions can be viewed in [serial console](../Console-connection) while running Menu core

 # Mouse
 Most mouses/trackballs/touchpads should work.
 Up to 3 buttons are supported (depend on core).